hammer-hao/Aeolus/README.md

 ### Acknowledgements

-Aeolus draws inspiration from [ares-sc2](https://github.com/davechurchill/ares-sc2), an excellent framework by Dave Churchill.
+Aeolus draws inspiration from [ares-sc2](https://github.com/davechurchill/ares-sc2), an excellent framework by Rasper.
 Special thanks to the ares-sc2 project for setting the bar for StarCraft II bot development and serving as a foundation for learning and innovation.

----

-Aeolus is designed for developers who want to build high-performance StarCraft II bots, whether to compete, experiment with AI, or simply learn the intricacies of bot programming.
-With its focus on clean architecture and strategic flexibility, Aeolus is your gateway to StarCraft II automation.

 ## Build instructions

-> :construction: This project requires a compiler with C++17 support.
+> This project requires a compiler with C++17 support.

 1. Before proceeding further download the [actual map pack](https://aiarena.net/wiki/maps/).